DIY Conservatory

 This isn't some self-assembly chest of drawers from IKEA where the hardest thing you'll have to do is read the instructions, it's a proper building job and should be taken seriously.

 If you are typically no good at DIY then why are you even considering it?
 You should be competent or know someone who is good with their hands and experienced at bricklaying and confident in taking on such a big job.
 Yes, I know its not quite up there with building a house but its not a Saturday afternoon lawn cut either!
-There may also be some plumbing involved (if you plan on extending the household central heating system into the conservatory for winter heating) and almost certainly electrical work.
-Under January 2005 guidelines the electrical work should be carried out by a qualified electrician anyway.

 Building Work Involved